ItsMeBrille/MMM-Bensinpriser/README.md

     },
     numberOfStations: 3,
     updateInterval: 60, // Update interval in milliseconds (e.g., 1 minute)
-    fuelTypes: ["95", "D"] // Add the fuel types you want to display
+    fuelTypes: ["95", "D"], // Add the fuel types you want to display
     decimalSeparator: "." // You can set it to "." or ","
   }
 },